planetfederal/workshops/workshops/geoserver/style/source/design/symbology.rst

 In cartography, each "type" is presented to the user as a clearly distinct data set with its own visual representation in the map legend.

-This is contrasted with GIS, where the "points of interest" are managed as a single layer and complex styling is used produce the desired cartographic output.
+This is contrasted with GIS, where the "points of interest" are managed as a single layer and complex styling is used to produce the desired cartographic output.

 Technically the data set is themed by an attribute to produce this effect: